ComfyUI-Workflow/awesome-comfyui/README.md

 - [**APZmedia Clean Name**](https://github.com/APZmedia/ComfyUI-APZmedia-cleanName-from-string): A custom node to sanitize text to make clean file names from strings.
 - [**ComfyUI_RopeWrapper**](https://github.com/fssorc/ComfyUI_RopeWrapper): Wrap Rope into ComfyUI, do a little change to use in ComfyUI.
 All credit goes to Hillobar and his ROPE [ㅁ/https://github.com/Hillobar/Rope](https://github.com/Hillobar/Rope)
 - [**add_text_2_img**](https://github.com/yuan199696/add_text_2_img): Support adding custom text to the generated images.
-- [**LF Nodes**](https://github.com/lucafoscili/lf-nodes): Custom nodes with a touch of extra UX, including: history for primitives, JSON manipulation, logic switches with visual feedback, LLM chat... and more!
 - [**Diffusers-in-ComfyUI**](https://github.com/maepopi/Diffusers-in-ComfyUI): A collection of ComfyUI custom nodes that allow to use most Diffusers pipelines and components in Comfy(Txt2Img, Img2Img, Inpainting, LoRAS, B-LoRAS, ControlNet...)
 - [**Interior Design for Comfyui**](https://github.com/RodrigoSKohl/InteriorDesign-for-ComfyUI): This node is based on MykolaL/StableDesign
 - [**PixelArt Processing Nodes**](https://github.com/GrenKain/PixelArt-Processing-Nodes-for-ComfyUI): This repository provides custom nodes for ComfyUI that enable pixel art style image processing, including downscaling, upscaling, color quantization, and resolution adjustments.